Committees

 Virus safety in transfusion and transplantation

-The joint commission "Virus Safety in Transfusion and Transplantation" of the DVV and GfV deals with general and specific problems of virus safety in transfusion and TX and prepares recommendations on current aspects of virus safety.
+The joint commission "Virus safety in transfusion and transplantation" of the DVV and GfV deals with general and specific problems of virus safety in transfusions and Tx and draws up recommendations on current aspects of virus safety.
 This is done in close contact with the relevant professional societies, expert committees, the RKI and the PEI.

 Prof. Dr. Dieter Glebe